 Hint: Don’t just rattle off the negatives.

-After a quick trip to Rent the Runway’s NYC headquarters—partly to check out the sweet pieces included in its fashion subscription service and the fairly new $89-a-month RTR Update—we picked Hyman’s brain a bit.
+After a quick trip to Rent the Runway’s NYC headquarters—partly to check out the sweet pieces included in its fashion subscription service—we picked Hyman’s brain a bit.
 Ahead, the power woman shares how to properly give constructive feedback, go about handling work-related issues, and why you really can have it all (aka a great career and a growing family).

 What did you want to be when you grew up?
 Did you always sort of have an idea for Rent the Runway?